Eswar6265/Analysis-of-the-Android-App-Market-/README.md

 📱 **The-App-Market-on-Google-Play**

 Loaded, cleaned, and visualized Play Store data to uncover app category trends and user review sentiment.

 **📘 Project Description**

 In this project, I explored over 10,000 Android apps and their associated user reviews to understand factors that drive app popularity and user satisfaction.
 Using TextBlob, I extracted polarity and subjectivity scores from user reviews.
 I compared paid vs free apps, ratings, and categories to determine sentiment and retention strategies.
-The dataset was preprocessed and analyzed with the goal of producing actionable insights.
+The dataset was preprocessed and analyzed to produce actionable insights.

 **Data Files:**